 Currently, classic load balancers are supported only in regions in the Latin America.

 A load balancer distributes incoming traffic across multiple backend servers that reside in one or more availability zones (AZs).
 You can add one or more listeners to a load balancer.

 After creating a load balancer, you need to add at least one listener to it.
-Listeners use the protocol and port that you have configured to check requests from clients and forwards the requests to backend servers in a backend server group using the selected the load balancing algorithm.
+Listeners use the protocol and port that you have configured to check requests from clients and forward the requests to backend servers in a backend server group using the selected load balancing algorithm.
 For HTTP and HTTPs listeners, you can configure forwarding policies to route requests based on domain names or URLs.

 A backend server group routes requests to one or more backend servers.
 You can configure health checks for each backend server group to check the running status of each backend server.
 When the health check result of a backend server is Abnormal, ELB automatically stops distributing new requests to this server until it recovers.